giantswarm/docs/src/content/getting-started/cloud-provider-accounts/azure/index.md

 ---
-title: "Prepare an Azure subscription to run Giant Swarm tenant clusters"
+title: "Prepare an Azure subscription to run Giant Swarm workload clusters"
-description: "This guide will walk you through all necessary steps to set up an Azure subscription with approriate Role definition and Service Principal for operating Giant Swarm tenant clusters."
+description: "This guide will walk you through all necessary steps to set up an Azure subscription with approriate Role definition and Service Principal for operating Giant Swarm worload clusters."
 date: "2020-05-19"
 type: page
 weight: 100